Average Customer Review:

-For more persistent problems, some skin-care professionals suggest using eye creams that contain caffeine.
-It's commonly believed to be a vasoconstrictor, a compound that helps blood vessels to contract and expel excess liquid.
+For more persistent problems, some skin-care professionals suggest using eye creams that contain caffeine, a vasoconstrictor that helps blood vessels to contract and expel excess liquid.
 The question is, does it perform this way when used on the skin?
 That's still up in the air, says WebMD's Sonya Collins.
 "Some studies show that caffeine can help circulation, which could reduce puffiness," she says.
 But Collins adds that other studies show that cold temperatures are just as effective, which is why some people refrigerate their eye creams.

 Exuviance by NeoStrata Age Reverse Eye Contour (Est. $40 for .5 oz.) contains a blend of polyhydroxy acids (PHA), which -- thanks to its pH of 3.6 -- can help to exfoliate the skin, which may help to improve the skin's barrier function, according to skincare experts at Beautypedia.
 Fragrance-free, Exuviance also contains antioxidants and some anti-irritant ingredients, making it gentle enough for use on sensitive skin.
 It also contains peptides, although Beautypedia editors point out that peptides have no collagen-replenishing benefit or proven ability to firm or lift sagging skin -- and while Exuviance promises a more contoured look, it doesn't specifically promise to firm or tighten the skin around the eyes.